district10/blog/_posts/post-0041-lists-read-at-random.md

 The characters are used much like ASCII emoticons or kaomoji, but a wider range is provided, and the icons are standardized and built into the handsets.

-Although originally only available in Japan,** some emoji character sets have been incorporated into Unicode**, allowing them to be used elsewhere as well.
+Although originally only available in Japan, some emoji character sets have been incorporated into Unicode, allowing them to be used elsewhere as well.
 As a result, some phones such as the Windows Phone and the iPhone lines allow access to the symbols without requiring a Japanese carrier.
 Emoji have also started appearing in emailing services such as Gmail